Perfluorooctanesulfonic acid: Uses

-The most important emission sources of PFOS are metal plating and fire-fighting foams.
+The most important emission sources of PFOS have been metal plating and fire-fighting foams.
 Because of concerns about PFOS, F-53B has been used as a replacement for mist suppression in metal plating.

 Levels in humans

-Because of its chemical nature, PFOS will remain in the body for several years.
+Because of its chemical properties, PFOS will remain in the body for several years.
 It is estimated that it takes 4 years for half of this substance to be eliminated from the body.

 PFOS is detected in the blood serum of almost all people in the U.S., but concentrations have been decreasing over time.
 In contrast, PFOS blood levels appear to be rising in China where PFOS production continues.
+A study of ca. 2000 teenagers from 9 European countries with most samples collected in years 2016-2018 found higher blood concentrations of several PFOS's in those, who consumed more seafood, eggs or offal, as well as in those from North and West (versus the South and East) Europe.
+Within the same country, boys had a higher PFOS concentrations than girls.
+A typical PFOS blood concentration range in this study was 1,500–2,500 ppb.

-In people, the highest exposures to PFOS in blood have been 12,830 parts per billion for occupational exposure and 656 parts per billion—or possibly 1,656 parts per billion—in a consumer.
+Much higher levels of blood PFOS (12,830 ppb) have been reported in people with occupational exposure —or possibly 1,656 parts per billion—in a consumer.
 Occupationally exposed individuals may have an average level of PFOS over 1000 parts per billion, and a small segment of individuals in the upper range of the general population may be over the 91.5 parts per billion level.

 PFOS exposure has been demonstrated as early as fetal development during pregnancy since PFOS can easily pass through the placenta.
 It has been shown that fetal exposure to PFOS is quite prevalent and has been shown to be detected in greater than 99% of umbilical cord serum samples.

 PFOS has been detected in U.S. freshwater fish, as well as in municipal wastewater and drinking water samples, worldwide, at concentrations ranging between few ng/L and some μg/L.